 - Sift in the cocoa powder and fold gently.

 - Rub a 6″x9″ baking dish with butter until it coats every bit of surface evenly.
 Then sprinkle 1/4 tsp all-purpose flour onto it.
 Toss and turn while hitting the bottom of the dish so the flour coats the butter evenly.
 This will avoid the brownies sticking to the dish and also help their edges bake evenly.
+Alternately, you can also sprinkle powdered sugar.

 - Transfer the brownie batter into the baking dish and spread evenly so the top is smooth.